jack-pepper/mylibft/README.md

 ## Usage

 1. mylibft is designed to be modular, so you can easily add or remove functions and/or libraries depending on your needs.
-2. Functions that were part of the libft project at 42 and libraries created as a school project are prefixed with [42].
+2. Functions that were part of the libft project at 42 are prefixed with [42].

 ## Features